ealitten/learning-ml/README.md

 ## **MVP**

-We defined our initial MVP as follows:
+We defined our initial MVP as:

 ```
 Using Titanic survivor data, predict a better than chance survival outcome of passengers.